mwahajkhan/LlamaIndex-Agent-Applications/README.md

 ### Retrieval-Augmented Generation (RAG)

 Integrate your data with LLMs to enhance their capabilities.
 Crucial for chatbots, agents, and any data-driven LLM application.
+RAG techniques combine the enterprise's data with Natural Language Processing capabilities of LLMs which include:

+ - Recommendation   - Decisioning  - Query Responses   - Content Generation   - Summarization

+- RAG architecture, combined with agents, and LLM generative model provides roobust and scalable applications across different industries.

 ![ScreenShot](/basic_rag.png)

-> Loading: Import data from various sources like text files, PDFs, websites, databases, or APIs.

-> Indexing: Create vector embeddings and other metadata for efficient data querying.

-> Storing: Save indexed data and metadata to avoid re-indexing.

-> Querying: Utilize various strategies for efficient and relevant data retrieval.

-> Evaluation: Assess the pipeline’s effectiveness, accuracy, and speed.

 ### LlamaIndex Framework: